gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 ## A method to forget

 In the good old days, before the tools mentioned above were available, or were there but were just ignored, a common approach was to build a version once and propagate the same artifacts across different environments.
 A basic solution for this was to commit the actual binaries to a dedicated repository and propagate them through a custom set of branches that reflected the actual environments.
 This sometimes involved baseless merges and a lot of merge conflicts in mainly configuration files.
-“All you needed” after this was some custom script on top of Robocopy to make the actual deployment.
+"All you needed" after this was some custom script on top of Robocopy to make the actual deployment.
 <br/>
 This setup is very error-prone due to the number of manual steps required, and because things can go wrong easily, they usually do.
 Please forget this approach and everything you read in the previous paragraph too.

 ## The next approach

-Now, let’s take a look at possible uses of the above concepts and the related tools.
+Now, let's take a look at possible uses of the above concepts and the related tools.

 ### Artifacts